 State education is free in the UK.

-If you will be searching for schools or childcare provision for your children in the UK, we recommend that you secure your accommodation in Nottingham first.
-State school places in the UK are allocated on the basis of the area where you are living and it is more convenient to choose childcare provision which is located close to you.
+You should secure your accommodation in Nottingham before searching for schools or childcare.
+State school places in the UK are allocated on the basis of the area where you are living.
+It's more convenient to choose childcare provision located close to you.

-If your child is three or four years old, they are entitled to a free part-time nursery education place before they start primary school.
-These places are available from the school term following their third birthday either in September, January or April, in most day nurseries and pre-school playgroups in Nottingham.
+If your child is three or four years old, they are entitled to a free part-time nursery education place.
+They attend nursery before they are old enough to start primary school.
+These places are usually available from the school term following their third birthday.
+Terms typically begin in September, January or April.

 Children aged between 5 and 16

-If your children accompany you to the UK, they will be able to attend a state school if they are aged between 5 and 16.
-However, all children who reach the age of four between 1 April and 31 August usually start school in the following September.
-Advice and information about applying for a school place for your children is available online by clicking on the “School admissions” page option from the Nottingham City Council website and “Apply for a School place” section on the Nottinghamshire County Council webpages.
+If your children come with you to the UK, they'll be able to attend a state school if they're between the ages of 5 and 16.
+Children who reach the age of 4 between 1 April and 31 August usually start school the following September.

-It can take 4 to 6 weeks to process an application for a school place so you may have to arrange alternative childcare while you wait for a decision.
-Please be aware that school places may not be available in your nearest / preferred school.
-Before signing an accommodation contract, you are advised to check with the relevant council as to which schools have places available.
+It can take four to six weeks to process an application for a school place.
+You may have to arrange alternative childcare while you wait for a decision.
+Please be aware that school places may not be available in your nearest or preferred school.
+Check which schools have places available before you sign an accommodation contract.
+You can get this information from the relevant council.

 Your dependants will be able to work if you are either:

-- taking a postgraduate course of 9 months or longer
+- taking a postgraduate course of nine months or longer.

-If you are planning to bring your family to the UK and need advice, please contact our International Student Support team
+Planning to bring your family to the UK?
+Email our International Student Support team for advice.